 A: Executor misconduct may involve dishonesty, conflict of interest, and mismanagement of estate assets.
 Unreasonable delays from the executor or failure to act can be grounds for the court to remove the executor.

-This isn’t a new case for us at JB Solicitors.
-We have dealt with cases relating to Wills and Estates and worked tirelessly with beneficiaries.
+What if we told you that we at JB Solicitors can be your lawyer and executor for your Will?
+These roles aren’t a new case at our firm.
+We have dealt with cases relating to executors and worked tirelessly with beneficiaries.
 From the appointment of executors and how to draft a Will, we can ensure that a testator’s wishes are always upheld.

 Is there an executor not communicating with the beneficiaries of a Will?
 Contact and chat with an experienced probate lawyer today.